Yosef-Solomon19/Scrimba-BasketBall-ScoreBoard-Solo-Project/README.md

-# Basket BallScoreboard (All of the information here will be editied)
+# Basket BallScoreboard (All of the information here will be added soon)

 [https://unit-converter-scrimba.netlify.app/](https://scrimba-solo-basketball-scoreboard-project.netlify.app/)